Live Riverside County Listings

 A home the lender has already taken back — priced to move.

-Foreclosures are usually sold in "as-is" condition, meaning the bank isn't going to negotiate repairs or provide the detailed disclosures a typical Riverside County seller would.
-In exchange, the buyer gets a cleaner title (the lender clears junior liens as part of the foreclosure), a defined timeline, and pricing that reflects the bank's motivation to move inventory off its books.
+Foreclosures are usually sold as-is, meaning the bank will not negotiate repairs or provide the detailed disclosures a typical Riverside County seller would.
+In exchange, the buyer gets a cleaner title (the lender clears junior liens as part of the foreclosure — although PACE liens, common in Riverside County, may survive), a defined timeline, and pricing that reflects the bank's motivation to move inventory.

 Seller